borgbackup/borg/docs/development.rst

 Checklist:

-- make sure all issues for this milestone are closed or moved them to the next milestone
+- make sure all issues for this milestone are closed or move to the next milestone
 - look and fix any low hanging fruit left on the issue tracker
 - run tox on all supported platforms via vagrant, check for test failures
 - check that Travis CI is also happy